May. 23, 2022 UPDATE

 Onmisogi-no-gi

-It is a purification ceremony that Saio and ladies who serve for Saio purify themselves by soaking their hands in the river.
-Please check out the beautiful clothes that ladies wear and their elegant movements in the purification ceremony.
+It is a purification ceremony where Saio and the ladies who serve her purify themselves by soaking their hands in the river.
+Be sure to check out the beautiful clothes the ladies are wearing as well as their elegant gestures during the purification ceremony.

 Share